-Instead of adopting this scientific approach to legislation, we have been content in our various jurisdictions to muddle along in the same old way.
+Instead of adopting this scientific approach to legislation, we in Australia, New Zealand and like countries, have been content in our various jurisdictions to muddle along in the same old way.
 Some appealing to the criminal law and some not.
 Some invoking an energetic public agency; and some not.
 In New Zealand a prohibition exists upon the activity, narrowly defined.
 But there is then a sanctioning mechanism whose chief merit, in the eyes of some, seems to be that it does not cost much; does not arise often; and when it does is generally blown away by the winds of costs, delay and lack of incentive.